Roseville Rosebowl

 LD/CX Evidence:

 First of all, evidence is only one part of a debate.
-Debaters should remember that there are other aspects of debate as well, such as claims and warrants.
+Debaters should remember that there are other aspects of debate as well, such as claims and impact analysis.
 If you are simply extending an author’s name in order to extend an argument, you still need to extend the claim and warrant, or I am not voting on it.
 I will look at evidence after the round if the evidence becomes a controversial issue in the debate, or if one team is leaning heavily on a piece of evidence for their win.
-With this in mind, don’t misrepresent your evidence or make it sound “bigger” than it really is, as this can become an embarrassing moment when someone asks me to read the card and I see that it is hot garbage.
-One last area that I think is important to note is the citation debate.
-I don’t think that enough debaters go after their opponents’ sources, and that probably stems from other critical (k) positions.
+With this in mind, I don’t think that enough debaters go after their opponents’ sources.
 However, if it is clear that the source is biased or should clearly not be considered a reliable source, I would encourage debaters to make this an issue.
 Also, I am not a big fan of reading more evidence in the rebuttals.
-Sure, there may be a necessary card or two that can be effective in the first rebuttal for each team, but I would suggest using what you already have read in constructed speeches to respond (this is especially the case in LD).
+Sure, there may be a necessary card or two that can be effective in the first rebuttal for each team, but I would suggest using what you already have read in constructed speeches to respond as often as possible.
 I often find that a 1AR that can use the evidence from the two affirmative constructive speeches should have done enough to "find a way out" of the negative block (if it wasn't in the AC speeches, then its probably too late in CX debate).

 Speed: